F. Schumacher & Co.: Growth (1970–2021)

 In 2021, F Schumacher & Co also went on to acquire Backdrop.

 Since 2021

 F. Schumacher & Co. has five divisions that provide products and inspiration for interior decoration and design:

 Schumacher

 Schumacher specializes in fabric, wallcovering, trim, furniture and home accessories.
-It has a portfolio of over 10,000 products available for sale to interior designers and architects on fschumacher.com as well as in the 18 Schumacher showrooms in the United States: New York, Boston, Washington D.C., Atlanta, Dania, Houston, Dallas, Minneapolis, Chicago, Troy, Los Angeles, Laguna Nigel, and San Francisco.
-Schumacher is also sold in 28 countries including Canada, Australia and the UK.
+It has a portfolio of over 10,000 products available for sale to interior designers and architects on fschumacher.com as well as in showrooms.
+The company operates 18 showrooms in the United States: New York, Boston, Washington D.C., Atlanta, Dania, Houston, Dallas, Minneapolis, Chicago, Troy, Los Angeles, Laguna Nigel, and San Francisco.

-Patterson Flynn (PF)

-PF, the rug and carpet atelier, is a purveyor of rugs, as well as carpets.
-PF sells exclusively to the interior design trade and has ten showrooms across the United States in Atlanta, Boston, Chicago, Dallas, Dania, Denver, Laguna, Los Angeles, New York, and Washington D.C.